hwcgames/snald/README.md

 ## Spoilers

-There are secrets in the game, so if you decide to peruse this source code you should be ready for spoilers.
+There are secrets in the game, so if you decide to peruse this source code you should treat anything you find as a potential spoiler.

 ## Usage